 The new BWF Process Efficiency award celebrates improvements that help ensure customers get the best possible products at the best possible prices, at the best possible quality levels and in the best possible delivery times.
 This award recognises your efforts in this field, awarding exceptional projects that have improved performance your business.
 Projects of all sizes are eligible, from the simple to the complex, from the one off brain wave to measureable results born of gradual improvement and tenacity.
 Entering provides the opportunity for your organisation to be recognised for the exceptional effectiveness and efficiency that you are delivering for your customers.

-The winner of the 2016 BWF Process Efficiency Award is TwoTwenty (pictured) for their new Zero Light, Heat and Power Head Office
+The winner of the 2016 BWF Process Efficiency Award was TwoTwenty (Founder Ali Wright with the award pictured above next to Heather Wheeler MP) for their new Zero Light, Heat and Power Head Office

 Entries are open to any UK based joinery workshop.
 The award will be judged against the following criteria:

 • Clear thinking – A solution to a clearly defined and well understood problem

 • Commitment – Clear methodology and a well managed process

 • Adding value – Demonstrable contribution to bottom line results

 Shortlisted entries in this category will be given a complimentary ticket to the dinner.